 Don’t say: “But you seem fine.”

 What if your loved one isn't overweight?
-Or what if she doesn't behave in ways that seem unhealthy to you?
+Or what if they don't behave in ways that seem unhealthy to you?

-The bottom line is that she can still have an eating disorder.
+The bottom line is that they can still have an eating disorder.
 Chances are your loved one doesn’t overeat in front of you, since most people with binge eating disorder binge in secret.

-Saying or implying she’s fine can make it seem like you don’t think she needs or should get help.
+Saying or implying they are fine can make it seem like you don’t think they need or should get help.

 But Do Say...